mobb/ucsb_metabase_documentation/background/forks/gce2ucsb/00_forks_log.md

 ----------
+## Future forks

-When you write up a fork that's been noted below, give it a number, and move the short description up here.
+When you write up a fork that's been noted below, give it a number, and move the short description up.

-Future forks: recorded here so you can erase your white board.
+Future forks are recorded here so you can erase your white board.

+**a. real -> floating point**

 Noted 2013 Apr 03
-**a. real -> floating point**

 At least some fields with numbers typed 'real' need to switch to double precision the lats and lons in "SubSite" were the first ones we noticed.